-We catch an early lift to the top of the Grand Montets before climbing to the Col du Passon (3028m) or alternatively the Col du Chardonnet (3323m) and then Fenêtre de Saleina, to the Trient Hut (3170m).
-Approximately 6 hours.
+Today we start the first big day of ski touring, climbing to the Col du Passon (3028m) or alternatively via the Col du Chardonnet (3323m) and then Fenêtre de Saleina, to the Trient Hut (3170m).
+Approximately 5 hours.

 To La Fouly.

 An early start to traverse the Col de Saliena and then ski the long and impressive 1800m descent down to the Swiss village of La Fouly where we spend the night.
 Approximately 7 hours.

 Today is a long gentle climb toward the Fenetre de Ferret and to the St. Bernard Hospice (2469m), where the monks have been providing food and lodging to travellers for hundreds of years.
 Approximately 4 hours.

 From the monastery we skin to the Valsorey hut (3030), this day brings us back among into the high alpine terrain carved by glaciers.
 The hut is perched at over 3000m.
 Approximately 5 hours.